jcollard/intro-to-unity-w23/index.md

 ## Classroom Expectations

-* Class will begin promptly at XXX.
+* Class will begin promptly at 12:30.
 If you are going to be late, you should message me prior to class.
 * During class, you should have your camera on at all times.
 If you leave your computer, you should leave your camera on so I know that you are not currently